 - a) The Internal Auditor of the Company reports directly to the Audit Committee.
-Internal Auditor participates in the meetings of the Audit Committee and makes presentation on their quarterly report to the committee. - b) Separate posts of Chairman and CEO: The Company has separate posts of the Chairman and MD & CEO. - c) During the year under review, there is no audit qualification on the Company's financial statements. - d) The Non-Executive Chairman of the Company has been provided a Chairman's Office at the Corporate Office of the Company.
+Internal Auditor participates in the meetings of the Audit Committee and makes presentation to the committee. - b) Separate posts of Chairman and Whole time director: The Company has separate posts of the Chairman and Whole time director. - c) The Non-Executive Chairman of the Company has been provided a Chairman's Office at the Corporate Office of the Company.